ScottGreenhalgh/week09-social-network/README.md

 - Likes and dislikes can be given to individual posts by visiting their profile.

+- Added redirects back to the /profile route if setup hasn't been finished.

-Somethign I would probably change in the future is how I'm handling the likes and dislike buttons.
+Something I would probably change in the future is how I'm handling the likes and dislike buttons.
 Currently they heavily rely on server side functions which are currently not very reusable.
 I wanted to avoid using api routes for this project, but it seems that when handling the logic for these buttons this way would've probably been better.
 This would've allowed me to place these buttons in more than one location without rewriting all of my logic.
 I could alternatively move them to my fetch.ts file and just call them at their respective locations.
 This is because I did also want to place them under the global posts, but without copying everthing over, this is less than ideal.